benhubsch/Directory-Search/README.md

 ## Contributing

 I would love any and all help with this project!
-I still need to make this compatible on operating systems besides OS X, and I think it'd be cool to clean up the setup process and make it installable using pip.
+I still need to make this compatible on operating systems besides OS X, and I think it'd be cool to clean up the setup process and make it pip installable.
 I also think it would be super \~fresh\~ if we incorporated autocomplete into it.
-Anybody want to write a Trie class that we can persist on a per-user basis?
+Anybody want to make use of a Trie class that we can persist on a per-user basis?
 Create a branch, add commits, and [open a pull request](https://github.com/benhubsch/File-Finder/compare/).